 - Consent of individuals required for transferring data outside of India.

-- Sensitive data should be stored only in India with an override allowed under certain circumstances that requires an approval by the Data Protection Agency.
+- Sensitive data should be stored only in India with an override allowed under certain circumstances that require approval by the Data Protection Agency.

 - Critical personal data must be stored and processed only in India.

-Data that is processed needs to be maintained in an anonymized form which ensures that even when accessed, it does not reveal the identify of an individual or compromise their privacy in any way.
-Specifically, the bill specifies: (a) use of methods such as de-identification and encryption; (b) steps necessary to protect the integrity of personal data; and (c) steps necessary to prevent misuse, unauthorised access to, modification, disclosure or destruction of personal data.
+Data that is processed needs to be maintained in an anonymized form which ensures that even when accessed, it does not reveal the identity of an individual or compromise their privacy in any way.
+Specifically, the bill specifies: (a) use of methods such as de-identification and encryption; (b) steps necessary to protect the integrity of personal data; and (c) steps necessary to prevent misuse, unauthorized access to, modification, disclosure, or destruction of personal data.

-So, not only is encryption a critical part of the data processing action, it is important to also couple it with a strict segregation of duties – to ensure no unauthorized access, modification, or disclosure.
+So, not only is encryption a critical part of the data processing activities, it is important to also couple it with strict segregation of duties – to ensure no unauthorized access, modification, or disclosure.

-- According to the Data Protection Bill, an organization could be penalized up to ₹5 crore or up to 2% of its worldwide turnover, whichever is higher.
+- According to the Data Protection Bill, an organization could be penalized up to ₹5 crores or up to 2% of its worldwide turnover, whichever is higher.

 - The penalty may also include imprisonment